couchbaselabs/ToDoLite-iOS/README.md

 ## Quick modifications you might want to make.

-In the AppDelegate.m file, there is a constant defined `kSyncUrl` -- by default when you log into the app via Facebook, it will sync with this test database hosted by Couchbase.
-If you deploy you own Sync Gateway, you may want to change this URL to point at your server.
+In the AppDelegate.m file, there is a constant defined `kSyncGatewayUrl` -- by default when you log into the app via Facebook, it will sync with this test database hosted by Couchbase.
+If you deploy your own Sync Gateway, you will probably want to change this URL to point at your server.

-If you run your own sync gateway, the sync function source code we use is available in the `sync-gateway-config.json` file in the root of this repository.
+If you run your own Sync Gateway, the sync function source code we use is available in the `sync-gateway-config.json` file in the root of this repository.

 ## To add the framework to your existing Xcode project